Jean-Jacques Dessalines: Emperor of independent Haiti

 On 1 January 1804, from the city of Gonaïves, Dessalines officially declared the former colony's independence and renamed it "Ayiti" after the indigenous Taíno name.
 He had served as Governor-General of Saint-Domingue since 30 November 1803.
 After the declaration of independence, Dessalines named himself Governor-General-for-life of Haiti and served in that role until 22 September 1804, when he was proclaimed Emperor of Haiti by the generals of the Haitian Revolutionary army.
 He was crowned Emperor Jacques I in a coronation ceremony on 6 October in the city of Le Cap (now Cap-Haïtien).
 On 20 May 1805, his government released the imperial constitution, naming Jean-Jacques Dessalines emperor for life with the right to name his successor.

-In 1805, after crowning himself Emperor, Jean-Jacques Dessalines invaded in the eastern part of the island, reaching Santo Domingo before retreating in the face of a French naval squadron.
+In 1805, after crowning himself Emperor, Jean-Jacques Dessalines invaded the eastern part of the island, reaching Santo Domingo before retreating in the face of a French naval squadron.
 As Emperor, Dessalines enforced plantation labor to promote the economy and began a dictatorship.
 He disappointed many nouveaux libres—the newly freed 80% of the population—who felt his rule evoked the slavery they had faced before the revolution.
 Anciens libres—those freed before the revolution, often mulattoes—were angered by his plans to reallocate land to the nouveaux.
 As well, high-ranking military officials began to object to his rule.

 Abolition of slavery

-In declaring Haiti an independent country, Dessalines also confirmed the abolition of slavery in the new country.
-Haiti became the first country in the Americas to permanently abolish slavery.
-Dessalines tried to keep the sugar industry and plantations running and producing without slavery.

-After having served enslaved under colonialists masters for 30 years, as well as having seen many atrocities, Dessalines did not trust the colonialists.
-Many white colonialists planters and merchants, in addition to free people of color, had already fled the island as refugees, going to Cuba, the United States, and France.
-Between February and April 1804, Dessalines ordered a massacre of the remaining colonists in Haiti, an event that came to be called the 1804 Haiti massacre.
+In declaring Haiti an independent country, Dessalines also confirmed the abolition of slavery, making Haiti the first country in the Americas to permanently abolish slavery.
+After being enslaved for 30 years and witnessing many attrocities, Dessalines did not trust the colonialists.
+Many white colonialist planters and merchants, in addition to free people of color, had already fled the island as refugees to Cuba, the United States, and France.
+Between February and April 1804, Dessalines ordered a massacre of the remaining colonists in Haiti, an event that came to be called the 1804 Haitian massacre.
 In the Haitian Constitution of 1805, Dessalines declared Haiti to be an all-black nation and forbade white colonists from owning property or land there.
 Property that belonged to white colonists was declared to be "by incontestable right confiscated to the benefit of the state."